MariaBurmeister/codecademy_jamming-project/README.md

+# codecademy jamming project
-# jamming - a spotify playlist builder
+a spotify playlist builder using React and Spotify API